SchmittAdrian/Sentinel/README.md

 ## Comments

-The prediction model used in the project is private and for the exclusive use of project collaborators.
-This repository contains the standard detection model, making it possible to switch to a personalized model.
+The prediction model used in the project is private and for the exclusive use of collaborators.
+This repository contains the standard detection model, making it possible to switch to a customized model.

 # Sentinel
 Sentinel - Sistema de Monitoramento por Câmeras